nibraspython/jerry-rename/README.md

 * `DB_URL`  - Mongo Database URL From https://cloud.mongodb.com
 * `DB_NAME`  - Your Database Name From Mongodb.
 * `FORCE_SUB` - Your Force Sub Channel Username Without @
 * `LOG_CHANNEL` - Bot Logs Sending Channel.
-If You Don't Need This To Remove This Variable In Your Server
+If You Don't Need This Remove This Variable In Your Server
 * `STRING_SESSION` - Your Tg Premium Account String Session Required. `[Note :- If you remove the string session, 4GB files doesn't works on the bot.]`

-## 🥰 Features
+## Features 📋

 * Renames very fast .
 * Permanent Thumbnail support.